Sn0wman8/Hackathon2/README.md

 - Enjoy the thrill of victory as defeated enemies reward you with bonus stats and valuable loot.
 Equip your character with acquired items to boost your attack points and increase your chances of success.

 **Progression and Difficulty**
-- Journey through multiple floors, with each subsequent floor featuring stronger and more challenging enemies.
+- Journey through multiple floors, each subsequent floor featuring stronger and more challenging enemies.
 Experience a sense of progression as you face tougher foes and discover new strategies.

 **Save System**
 - Use the save feature between floors to preserve your progress and resume your adventure later.
 No need to worry about losing your hard-earned progress!